fatih/koding-wiki/framework/list/KDListViewController.md

     itemView = @listController.getListView()
     @listController.removeItem itemView.items[2], null, null

 This will remove the third item instance in the list.
+You will probably notice the loader which is starting to load if there is no items.
+This is so because we set the `startWithLazyLoader` option to `yes` in the constructor of the KDListViewController:

+    :::coffeescript
+    @listController = new KDListViewController
+      lastToFirst         : yes
+      startWithLazyLoader : yes
+      ...

+However as you notice the loader dissapear when add any item and appear again if remove all items.
+This is done manually with the following methods in the add item and removeAllItems button states:

+    :::coffeescript
+    # in "Add Item" button callback:
+    @listController.hideLazyLoader()

+    # in "Remove all Items" button callback:
+    @listController.showLazyLoader()